rnaidu02/CarND-Advanced-Lane-Lines/AdvanceLanesDetect_writeup.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the 2nd (#2) code cell of the IPython notebook located in "./Advanced-Lane-Detection.ipynb" .
+The code for this step is contained in the 2nd (#2) code cell - lines 6 to 46 of the IPython notebook located in [notebook](./Advanced-Lane-Detection.ipynb) inside the function `calibCamera()`.

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+I started by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 All of the calibration images are of having 9x6 corners.
-Thus, `objp` is just a replicated array of coordinates (9x6), and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection using `cv2.findChessboardCorners()`.
+Thus, `objp` is just a replicated array of coordinates (9x6), and `objpoints` will be appended with a copy of it every time I successfully detected all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection using `cv2.findChessboardCorners()`.
 Just to make sure that the corners are identifed properly, I've visualized all of the calibrated images (commented the code once it is verified) and they are working fine.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result.
 Distorted image is on the left and the undistorted is on the right.